cmvandrevala/more-than-equations/content/Computer Science/In-Class Activities/dynamic-memory-exercises.md

 Complete the following exercises:

-1. Write a program to dynamically allocate three variables: an integer, a character, and a string.
-Assign a value to each of them after they have been allocated on the heap.
+1. Write a program to dynamically allocate three variables on the heap: an integer, a character, and a string.
+Assign a value to each of them after they have been allocated and print them out to the console.
+Be sure to clean them up properly after you have printed them to the console.
-2. Write a program to dynamically allocate an array of ten integers, and initialize its elements with the numbers 1 - 10.
+2. Write a program to dynamically allocate an array of ten integers.
+Initialize its elements with the numbers one through ten and print them out to the console.
+Be sure to clean up the array after you have printed its values to the console.
 3. Write a program to dynamically create an object of a class using the `new` operator.
 You can create your own custom class for this exercise.
+Then, call the desctructor on the object to clean it up.
-4. Write a program to dynamically create an array of objects using the new operator.
+4. Write a program to dynamically create an array of objects using the `new` operator.
 You can use the custom class that you created in the previous exercise here.
+Be sure to clean up your objects and array afterwards.
 5. Write a program to dynamically allocate a two-dimensional array of float values.
-Initialize its elements with zeros.
+Initialize all of its elements with zeros and print them out to the console.
+Be sure to clean up the array after you have printed its values to the console.

 ## ✅ Acceptance Criteria